Keeping the RV Clean

 Included with the VonHaus 2 in 1 is a crevice tool for tight spots, a small brush attachment for when you’re using the vacuum in handheld mode, a hose adaptor, shoulder strap, and an extension tube.

-The features of this vacuum together with all the included accessories, make this a great vacuum at this price.
-A versatile vacuum is exactly what an RVer needs, and this one is powerful enough to do the job.
+The features of this stick vacuum together with all the included accessories, make this one of the best lightweight vacuums at this price.
+A versatile stick vacuum is exactly what an RVer needs, and this one is powerful enough to do the job.
 Clean the floors with the full-length vacuum, and then remove the stick and clean the rest with the handheld section.

 If orange isn’t your favorite color, there’s also a gray version available.